nikrazz/arthurgorries/content/_index.md

 # Banner
 banner:
   title: "Loud, young and not asking permission."
-  content: "Brothers Noah and Ivan started making noise together in early 2026.
+  content: "Arthur Gorries started when brothers Noah and Ivan started making noise together in early 2026.
 Then they met Ethan at a Mini Skirt gig, gave him a bass, and made the problem worse."
   image: "/images/arthur-gorries.png"
   button:
     enable: false